xcube-dev/xcube/README.md

 In order to create a suitable Data Cube for your needs, there are some questions which need to be aswered before hand.

 1. Find approppriate grid for cube:
     * Which region needs to be covered by the data cube?
     * At which resolution should the data cube be?

     &rarr; Use `xcube grid` to determine a suitable bounding box which includes the region of interest and is fixed to a global grid.

 2. Decide on variables to be included:
     * Are all variables needed?
 If not, select the ones to be included.
     * Should specific pixels be masked out based on pixel expressions?

-3. Decide on chunking
+3. Decide on chunking:
+    * The chunking should depend on your needs

+    &rarr; This website might be helpful when deciding about the chunk sizes:  https://docs.dask.org/en/latest/array-chunks.html

+4. Decide on the Data Cube output name and output path.

+5. Use configuration file for generating your Data Cube:
+    * You might not want to place all settingings for your data cube within the command line, you could use the parameter `-c, --config` and pass the above settings within a yaml-file.
+    Example for a configuration file: [dcs4cop-config.yml](examples/dcs4cop-config.yml)